-This report is the route strategy for Midlands and Gloucestershire to Wales.
+This report is the route strategy for South Midlands.
 In this report, we detail the route context, current constraints on the route, and opportunities for improved connections with local roads and rail links.
-We set out intelligence-led route objectives aligned with the DfT's six strategic objectives.
+We set out intelligenceled route objectives aligned with the DfT's six strategic objectives.
 These objectives aim to ensure the route can serve its function, while mitigating the identified constraints and challenges.
 They conclude with locations for further consideration to achieve the route objectives.